univec-ai/postvec/web/docs/security.md

 ## On-prem operation

 Embedded mode runs the engine in the PostgreSQL launcher.
-There is no outbound embedding API and no third-party inference service.
 Text, weights and inference stay on the host.
-The engine still loads packaged libraries such as ONNX Runtime from the install.
+The engine loads packaged libraries such as ONNX Runtime from the install.

-## No provider keys in PostgreSQL
+## Credentials stay on the host

 Remote inference authenticates to the configured ninference fleet on the deployment network.
-That path is not a SaaS embedding API.
 UniVec API keys are used only by `postvec login` / `model pull` on the host.
 They are stored `0600` per effective user and never written into PostgreSQL GUCs.

 Presigned registry URLs are omitted from terminal output, JSON and receipts.